 Kids love wheels.
 And they love their freedom.
 Today's skateboards, hoverboards and Rollerblades are ways for kids to zip around — and get some exercise.
 But when kids roll around fast, injuries are bound to happen.

-- Always wear protective gear — a helmet, wrist guards, knee pads and elbow pads.
+- Always wear protective gear: helmet, wrist guards, knee pads and elbow pads.

-- Make sure the helmet fits snugly on a child’s head.
+- Make sure the helmet fits snugly on your child’s head.
 The rim of the helmet should be one to two finger-widths above the eyebrows.
-Make sure the straps of the helmet form a “V” under the ears when buckled.
-The helmet should not be so tight that the child can’t open and close his/her mouth.
+Make sure the straps of the helmet form a V under the ears when buckled.
+The helmet should not be so tight that you can’t open and close your mouth.

-- The American Academy of Pediatrics recommends that children younger than 5 should never ride a skateboard.
+- The American Academy of Pediatrics recommends children younger than 5 years old should not ride a skateboard.

-- Teach children to check skates and boards for any loose or broken parts.
+- Teach your child to routinely check skates and boards for loose or broken parts.

-- Teach children to minimize the impact of a fall by crouching down as they lose balance to reduce the distance to the surface.
+- Teach your child to minimize the impact of a fall by crouching down when they lose balance to reduce the distance to the ground.

 • Safe Kids Worldwide